roydegeest/rakwireless-docs/docs/en-us/quick-start/rak7204/burning-bootloader.md

 static_root: /assets/images/quick-start-guide/rak7204/9.burning-bootloader/
 ---
 #  Burning the Bootloader
-:::tip Note:
+:::tip 📝 NOTE:
-:pencil: Usually you don't need to burn the bootloader since there is a bootloader already in RAK7204 from V3.0.0.0 firmware and so on.
+ Usually you don't need to burn the bootloader since there is a bootloader already in RAK7204 from V3.0.0.0 firmware and so on.
 If the firmware of your RAK7204 is V3.0.0.0 or a newer one, **Skip this section.**
 :::

 You can burn the bootloader in your RAK7204 by following the steps below: